-- Unscrew the tank cartridge connection from the empty tank cartridge. - Loosen the securing belt on the tank cartridge. - Remove empty tank cartridge from the tank cartridge holder. - After use, firmly close the cap of the tank cartridge. - Insert a new, sealed original tank cartridge into the tank cartridge holder. - Secure the tank cartridge with the securing belt. - Open cap and keep safe. - Screw tank cartridge connection onto the new tank cartridge. - In the "Main Menu > Fuel Cartridge" menu, specify the tank cartridge size used and confirm with "OK".
+- Unscrew the tank cartridge connection from the empty tank cartridge. - Loosen the securing belt on the tank cartridge. - Remove empty tank cartridge from the tank cartridge holder. - After use, firmly close the cap of the tank cartridge. - Insert a new, sealed original tank cartridge into the tank cartridge holder. - Secure the tank cartridge with the securing belt. - Open cap and keep safe.

-8.8 Solar installation (special equipment)
+- Screw tank cartridge connection onto the new tank cartridge. - In the "Main Menu > Fuel Cartridge" menu, specify the tank cartridge size used and confirm with "OK".

-▷ Protect the solar collectors (solar module) against mechanical overload.
+8.9 Solar installation (special equipment)

-- ➤ The solar installation supplies the most current under optimal sunlight conditions. - Sunlight is greater in the open air than under trees and bridges.
+▶ Protect the solar collectors (solar module) against mechanical overload.

-- > Tarpaulins block out sunlight. - ▷ Also read the manufacturer's instruction manual.
+- The solar installation supplies the most current under optimal sunlight conditions. - ▶ Provide the solar collectors (solar module) open access to sunlight. - > Sunlight is greater in the open air than under trees and bridges. - > Tarpaulins block out sunlight.